-username: password: user\id: group\id: user\info: login\directory. login shell username The name for the user account.
-The username must be unique and consist of from one to eight alphanumeric characters.

-password You cannot enter a password directly.
-Enter an

-asterisk (\) in the passwd field to disable a login to that account.
+username:password:user_id:group_id:user_info:\ login_directory:login_shell username The name for the user account.
+The username must be unique and consist of from one to eight alphanumeric characters. password You cannot enter a password directly.
+Enter an asterisk () in the passwd field to disable a login to that account.
 An empty password field allows anyone who knows the login name to log in to your system as that user.
-Refer to Section 10.2.2.4 for instructions on assigning a user password with the passwd command.

-user\id The UID for this account.
-This is an integer

-between 0 and 32767 and must be unique for each user on the system.
+Refer to Section 9.2.1.4 for instructions on assigning a user password with the passwd command. user_id The UID for this account.
+This is an integer with the limit determined by the value of maximum UIDs enabled on the system and must be unique for each user on the system.
+Refer to Section 9.1.4 for information on UID and GID values.
 Reserve the UID 0 for root.
 Assign each UID in ascending order beginning with 100.
-Lower numbers are used for pseudousers such as bin or daemon.
+Lower numbers are used for pseudousers such as bin or daemon. group_id The GID for this account.
+This is an integer between 0 and 32767.

-group\id The GID for this account.
-This is an integer between user info This field contains additional user information such as the full user name, office address, telephone extension, and home phone.
-The finger command reads the information in the user\info field.
-Users can change the contents of their user\info field with the chfn command.
-Refer to reference pages for more information.

-0 and 32767.
 Reserve the GID 0 for the system group.
-Be sure to define the GID in the group file.

-Section 10.3.2, as well as the finger(1) and chfn(1)

-login\directory
+Be sure to define the GID in the group file. user_info This field contains additional user information such as the full user name, office address, telephone extension, and home phone.
+The finger command reads the information in the user_info field.
+Users can change the contents of their user_info field with the passwd command.
+Refer to Section 9.3.2, as well as the finger(1) and passwd(1) reference pages for more information.

-The absolute pathname of the directory where the user account is located immediately after login.
+- login_directory The absolute pathname of the directory where the user account is located immediately after login.
 The login program assigns this pathname to the HOME environment variable.
 Users can change the value of the HOME variable, but if a user changes the value, then the home directory and the login directory are two different directories.
 Create the login directory after adding a user account to the passwd file.
 Typically the user's name is used as the name of the login directory.
-Refer to the chown(1), mkdir(1), chmod(1), and chgrp(1) reference pages for additional information on creating a login directory.
+Refer to the chown(1), mkdir(1), chmod(1), and chgrp(1) reference pages for additional information on creating a login directory. - login_shellThe absolute pathname of the program that starts after the user logs in.

-login\shell

-The absolute pathname of the program that starts after the user logs in.
 Normally, a shell starts.
 If you leave this field empty, the Bourne shell /bin/sh starts.
 Refer to the sh(1) reference page for information on the Bourne shell.
 Users can change their login shell by using the chsh command.
-Refer to Section 10.3.3 and the chsh(1) reference page for more information.
+Refer to Section 9.3.3 and the chsh(1) reference page for more information.

-10.1.2 The Group File
+9.1.2 The Group File